woolfson-group/A3B3_paper_code/README.md

 The directory also contains IPython notebooks to create all of the data plots used in the manuscript (`./notebooks/MS_figure_code.ipynb`) and the supplementary materials (`./notebooks/SM_figure_code.ipynb`).

-**Note:** the output filepaths are hardcoded for out directory hierarchy.
+**Note:** the output filepaths are hardcoded for our directory hierarchy.
 These will need to be changed on a per user basis.